What is a Mini Facelift?

 Q-Is a mini facelift right for me?

 A-If you are looking to improve sagging of the lower face and neck with minimal downtime, then a mini facelift may be right for you.
 Patients must also be physically healthy and realistic in your expectations.
 Patients must understand that the mini facelift cannot achieve the same dramatic results as a traditional full facelift.
 This surgery is often ideal for patients who are younger and have less extensive sagging that does not warrant a traditional facelift.
-Dr. Donath is happy to meet with you for a consultation to help you decide if the mini facelift can best address your needs.
+Dr. Donath is happy to meet with you for a consultation to help you decide if this procedure can best address your needs.

 Q-What happens at the consultation for a mini facelift?

 A-During the consultation for a mini facelift, Dr. Donath will meet with you to examine your face, discuss your goals, and take a thorough medical history.
-He will weigh other factors like your skin type, ethnicity, individual healing, bone structure and skin elasticity to help determine if the mini facelift is right for you.
+He will weigh other factors like your skin type, ethnicity, individual healing, bone structure and skin elasticity to help determine if this procedure is right for you.
 Dr. Donath will explain the technique, the anesthesia, the surgical facility, the risks and the costs associated with procedure.
 He will also be sure to answer any questions or concerns that you may have.
 Additional procedures, such as facial liposuction or skin resurfacing, may be recommended if they can help to achieve your desired look.

 Q-What anesthesia is the mini facelift performed with?

-A-The mini facelift may be performed with local anesthesia and sedation.
+A-Performed with local anesthesia and sedation.

 Q-How is the surgery for a mini facelift performed?

-A-Dr. Donath begins the mini facelift surgery by making incisions which are typically smaller than the traditional facelift and are located along the hairline and/or near the ears.
+A-Dr. Donath begins the surgery by making incisions which are typically smaller than the traditional facelift and are located along the hairline and/or near the ears.
 He may then alter the facial muscles if necessary, pull the skin back, and remove excess skin.

 Q-Where are the mini facelift incisions made?